bryce-seefieldt/ez-txt2html/CONTRIBUTING.md

 ## Examples
 The included examples folder contains a sample text file which can be run to get an idea of this tool works.
 While in the src folder run:

-`python ez-txt2html.py ../examples/` to see how it convert all text files in a folder, OR
+`python src\ez_txt2html.py ./examples/` to see how it convert all text files in a folder, OR

-`python ez-txt2html.py ../examples/blogPost.txt` to see how it converts a single specified file.
+`python src\ez_txt2html.py ./examples/til.md`to see how it converts a single specified file.

-The converted HTML files will appear in /src/HTML/ unless otherwise specified.
+The converted HTML files will appear in /til directory unless otherwise specified.

 To specify the output directory add '-o' or '--output' forllowed by the local or relative destination path to the command line:
-`python ez-txt2html.py ../examples/blogPost.txt -o ../examples`
+`python src\ez_txt2html.py ./examples/til.md -o ../newFolder`

-To utilize a config file add '-c' or '--output' followed by the path to the .toml file: `python ez-txt2html.py ../examples/ -c ../examples/config.toml`
+To utilize a config file add '-c' or '--output' followed by the path to the .toml file: `python ez_txt2html.py ./examples/ -c ./config.toml`

 ## License